boschresearch/amira_blender_rendering/docs/fqa.rst

    Well, that's a bummer.
 Let us know what exactly you did not like, so that we can improve on it.

+4. **If I need help, how can I get in contact with ABR's developers?**

+  You can reach out by shooting us an email.
+See our :ref:`Contacts`